JamesCraster/OpenWerewolf/README.md

 # OpenWerewolf
 > An online multiplayer mafia game.

 Currently in the earliest stage of development, but feel free to play around with it.

 ## [Documentation](https://jamescraster.github.io/OpenWerewolf/)

-The list of files is to the right.
+Files are listed to the right.

 ## Running on a GNU/Linux server